 A babymoon is a vacation couples take in the months before they become parents as a chance to relax, spend quality time with each other and indulge in some fun before arrival of newborn.

-Most pregnant woman worry about traveling during pregnancy, especially time suitable for travel.
 Most pregnant women can travel safely during pregnancy, but it is very important to take some precautions while travelling so please take advice from your obstetrician.
 If you have high risk pregnancy explained by your doctor then it is advisable to avoid long journeys.
 It is also advised that you don’t travel to faraway places from the place you are planning to deliver your baby, when you are close to your due date because of the possibility of labor.

 If you are travelling by a car:

 - Always wear your seat belt.
 The shoulder belt should go between your breasts and to the side of your belly.
 The lap belt should go under your belly.